Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-In order to calculate the probability for the phase transition, we need to obtain the four kinds of pseudomolecule paths.
-Based on the eq.(\ref{eq:3.18}), we can plot the black hole radius as the function of time $t$ from small (large) black hole state to the intermediate black hole state at different temperatures in Fig.4, they are actually the paths of $a$ and $c$ pseudomolecules.
+In order to calculate the probability for the phase transition, we need to obtain the pseudomolecule paths.
+Based on the eq.(\ref{eq:3.18}), we can plot the black hole radius as the function of time $t$ from small (large) black hole state to the thermodynamic transition black hole state at different temperatures in Fig.~\ref{fgIP}, they are actually the paths of $a$ and $c$ pseudomolecules.
+After introducing the off-shell states, the dynamical process during the phase transition can be revealed clearly in the paths.
+From the paths, it can be seen that the phase transition between the small and large black holes will not have a residence time in the off-shell states.
+This indicates that the off-shell states are unstable transient states.